PPM Logo

 A2.4.3 Complainant as Witness.
 After making an Allegation, the Complainant’s role is to serve as a witness if needed.

 A2.6 Duty to Respond.
 After receiving an Allegation, the University must undertake an Inquiry if the RIO determines that an Inquiry is warranted (Section B2).
-The University is required to respond to Allegations and to take them seriously.

-A2.7 Respondent’s Separation from University.
+A2.8 Respondent’s Separation from University.
 The resignation or termination of employment, enrollment, or appointment of a Respondent shall not, in itself, result in the dismissal of a proceeding hereunder, although it may affect the imposition of discipline.

-A2.8 Delays.
+A2.9 Delays.
 The failure to complete an Inquiry, Investigation, or other process within the time frames prescribed in these Procedures shall not be grounds for the dismissal of an Allegation.

-A2.11 RIO Discretion.
+A2.12 RIO Discretion.
 In the interest of fairness and consistent with the requirements of external funding agencies and other University policies, the RIO has the discretion to extend time frames, expand the scope of the Inquiry or Investigation, or take other action he or she deems appropriate in applying these Procedures.
 If the RIO expands the scope of the Inquiry or Investigation, the affected Respondent will be provided notice of the expanded scope and offered the opportunity to submit additional documents.

 B1.
 Reporting Suspected Misconduct.
-Allegations of Research Misconduct may be made to a Department Head or may be directed to the RIO.
-If an individual is unsure whether a suspected incident falls within the definition of Research Misconduct, he or she may meet with or contact the RIO to discuss the suspected Research Misconduct informally, which may include discussing it anonymously and/or hypothetically.
-If the circumstances described by the individual do not meet the definition of Research Misconduct, the RIO may refer the individual or Allegation to other offices or officials with responsibility for resolving the problem.
+Allegations of Research Misconduct may be directed to the RIO or made to a Department Head to forward to the RIO.
+Allegations of Research Misconduct must be made in Good Faith.
+If an individual is unsure whether a suspected incident falls within the definition of Research Misconduct, they may meet with or contact the RIO to discuss the suspected Research Misconduct informally, which may include discussing it anonymously and/or hypothetically.
+If the circumstances described by the individual do not meet the definition of Research Misconduct, the RIO may refer the individual to other offices or officials with responsibility for resolving the problem or may notify other offices or officials directly of the concerns.
 Reports from outside the University should always be directed to the RIO.

 B2.
 Initial Assessment of Allegation.
 The Department Head receiving an Allegation shall notify the RIO and only take such further action as directed by the RIO.
 The RIO receiving an Allegation shall perform an initial assessment of the Allegation as provided in this Section.

 B2.1 Allegations of Research Misconduct.
-Upon receiving an Allegation of Research Misconduct, the RIO will assess the Allegation to determine whether it is sufficiently credible and specific so that potential evidence of Research Misconduct may be identified, and whether the Allegation falls within the definition of Research Misconduct.
+Upon receiving an Allegation of Research Misconduct, the RIO will assess and document the Allegation to determine whether it is sufficiently credible and specific so that potential evidence of Research Misconduct may be identified, and whether the Allegation falls within the definition of Research Misconduct.
 An Inquiry must be conducted if these criteria are met.
 If the Complainant has not placed the Allegation in writing, then the RIO shall do so.
-If the RIO believes that the Allegation is clearly groundless, i.e. either not credible, not sufficiently specific, or not Research Misconduct within the purview of this Policy), the RIO shall prepare and maintain a memorandum and shall inform the Complainant of the decision not to proceed.
+If the RIO believes that the Allegation is clearly groundless (i.e., either not credible, not sufficiently specific, or not Research Misconduct within the purview of this Policy), the RIO shall prepare and maintain a memorandum and may inform the Complainant of the decision not to proceed.
 In such a case, the Respondent does not need to be informed of the Allegation.

 B2.2 Dispute about Research Practices, including Authorship and Data Ownership, which do not Involve Research Misconduct.
 If the Allegation does not involve Research Misconduct, the RIO may refer the matter to the Department Head or another appropriate University official or may close the matter with no further action.
-If after due diligence by the Department Head, the Allegation cannot be resolved, the Allegation may be referred to the RIO to facilitate a resolution.

-B2.4 Multiple Policies Involved.
+B2.3 Multiple Policies Involved.
 If an Allegation gives rise to investigative responsibilities under more than one University policy, the RIO shall consult with other appropriate administrative offices to coordinate a consistent and effective review of the facts under this and related policies.

 C. INQUIRY